Brooks PureFlow 7 Review

 Our Analysis and Test Results

-Earlier designs used a paper-thin, velvety smooth version that felt nice, except the edges rubbed and chafed a ton.
-The new tongue is closer to a traditional design with a bit of padding inside and a mesh cover.
+The PureFlow has an extremely comfortable plush upper heel wrap and a smooth, felt-like tongue covering the lace bed.
+The 6 introduced a new seamless upper design that provides more comfort than the 5.
+The 7 brings a significant improvement to the tongue.Earlier designs used a paper-thin, velvety smooth tongue that felt nice, except the edges rubbed and chafed a ton.
+The new version is closer to a traditional design with a bit of padding inside and a mesh cover.
 The remainder of the upper is a fine synthetic mesh with 3D Fit print overlays to make for a snug, comfortable shoe.

 The fine mesh throughout the rest of the upper allows for a great deal of breathability, but its plush heel collar and tongue tend to hold moisture.
-We feel that this shoe is great for dry summer runs, but might require thick, warm socks for cooler months, while snowmelt conditions or cold, wet conditions are right out.
+We feel that this shoe is great for dry summer runs, but might require thick, warm socks for cooler months when snowmelt conditions or cold, wet conditions are the norm.

 The PureFlow 7 is absolutely the best iteration of the line yet.
-They took the best of earlier models, listened to customers, and made strategic fixes.
+Brooks took the best of earlier models, listened to customers, and made strategic fixes.
 They built on the success of the super comfortable seamless upper and the natural flex in its midsole by redesigning the tongue to avoid the chafe of earlier models.
 It remains at or near the very top of the field in landing and upper comfort, breathability, and weight.
-This award winner did extremely well across most of the categories and only came up middling in responsiveness and durability, but those fields are expected to lag with a light, fast, natural shoe like these.
-In the end, we are very happy with this shoe and we hope this shoe serves you as well as it did us.
+This running shoe performs extremely well across most of our categories while retaining an approachable price point.
+It came up mediocre in responsiveness and durability, but those fields are expected to lag with a light, fast, natural shoe like this one.

 — Ryan Baham